 Six OGSS reports on Oil Supply Security and Emergency Policy in the APEC region, the Impact on Oil Distribution, the Energy Reform in Mexico, Prospects and Compromise Points of the Arab Spring, Petroleum Product Trading and Security, and Melting of the Arctic Sea Ice were published on the APERC website.
+Two OGSS draft reports on ISIS and Its Risk for APEC, and Plans for the Fuel Supply during Mega Disasters were completed and will be published after the endorsement of EWG members.

-Next OGSE is planned to be conducted in Australia in 2016.
+Next OGSE is planned to be conducted in Australia in March 2017.
+It will focus on regional capacity building by inviting several APEC economies.
 Peru has shown interest in hosting OGSE in 2017.

-The OGS Newsletter will continue to be published every other month and the 10th issue is scheduled to be published by the end of June 2016.
+The OGS Newsletter will continue to be published every other month and the 12th issue is scheduled to be published by the end of October 2016.

-The third OGSN Forum is planned to be held in Irkutsk, Russia, in 2017.
+The third OGSN Forum is planned to be held in Irkutsk, Russia, on 29-30 June 2017.